 Bridgett Devoue: It’s a funny story of how I even got into writing.
-I was doing acting and modelling – I mean I used to write, but I never posted because, well, I thought what is the point of writing when no one is going to read it.
+I was doing acting and modelling – I used to write, but I never posted because, well, I thought what is the point of writing when no one is going to read it?
 I decided to focus on acting and modelling so I could get an outreach.
 I really enjoyed acting and modelling, but I wasn’t building the type of audience that I wanted.
 I want to be a positive role-model for young women.
-At the same time as this goal, I was doing these sexy photoshoots and being ‘hot girl no.1’ in movies.
+At the same time as this goal, I was doing these sexy photoshoots and being ‘Hot girl no.1’ in movies.

 This really didn’t align with my goals.
 I did post some modelling photos online and would look up little captions I could put under these pictures and eventually, I realised that I could write these types of things myself.
 I started doing this and met someone who said to me that I was truly a writer and then from there, I simply transitioned into writing.

 Bridgett Devoue: Yeah – I think it’s good to keep your goals aligned.
 If you say ‘This is what I want to do,’ make sure what you’re doing is actually that.

 Taylor Magazine: Absolutely… and where do you draw your inspiration from?

 Bridgett Devoue: Honestly, it completely comes from my heart.
 Often, I go into the insecurities I’m feeling and just write it out.
 It comes from my experiences, my random thoughts, the things that buzz around inside of me.
 Genuinely, it comes from the differing emotions I feel day-to-day.
 Another thing is that I grew up with Tumblr and I’m a huge fan, it’s my favourite medium.
 It’s this moody world, where there’s poetry, photography, drawings and all sorts of other things.
 It’s an interesting, quirky and gloomy place that provides me with inspiration and somewhere I can create a world.